Urban Water Consortium

 Operations

-Member utilities contribute annual dues and enhancement funds that are used to support research.
-Utilities benefit from opportunities to share, learn and discuss common concerns through quarterly meetings.
-The UWC considers research proposals that are submitted as part of WRRI’s annual RFP and proposals developed through direct coordination between researchers and consortium members.
+Member utilities contribute annual dues that are used to support research to enhance management and understanding of water resources and wastewater management.
+Utilities benefit from quarterly meetings and have the opportunity to share, learn and discuss common concerns related to current and future drinking water and wastewater management needs, or changes and and adapting to operating and regulatory requirements.
+The UWC considers research proposals that are submitted as part of WRRI’s recurring Request and For Proposals (RFPs), as well as through RFPs developed in collaboration with the UWC.
 We welcome researchers to share their ideas for utility-related research.
-Please contact John Fear or one of the UWC’s member voting representatives to discuss your ideas.
+Please contact Kaitlin Tucker to discuss your ideas.

 The UWC research priorities in drinking water, wastewater and water infrastructure fall into the following categories, though the group will consider research proposals on other issues of importance to water utilities in North Carolina.